-Famous Graphic Designers Who Turned Contemporary Design into Art
+Famous Graphic Designers that Shaped Design History

-Pop culture, marketing, fine art, music and other disciplines influenced graphic design, but nothing influenced it more than some industry giants.
 The 20th century reshaped the way we perceived visual arts and used them for marketing, advertising or promoting any idea, and the design industry took flight very quickly.
-Many graphic designers that became iconic and influential in this industry worked in the Mad Men-era of graphic design, pre-Photoshop and Illustrator, experimenting with what they have as physical objects.
+Many famous graphic designers worked in the Mad Men-era of graphic design, pre-Photoshop and Illustrator, experimenting with what they have as physical objects.

 Paul Rand